google/binnavi/README.md

 You should be ready to go from here.

-#Exporting disassemblies from IDA
+## Exporting disassemblies from IDA

-As part of this project, we are distributing a binary-only (sorry!)
-IDA pro plugin that exports disassemblies from IDA into the Postgresql database format that BinNavi requires.
+As part of this project, we are distributing an IDA Pro plugin that exports disassemblies from IDA into the PostgreSQL database format that BinNavi requires.
 When running BinNavi, simply configure the right path for IDA, click on the "install plugin" button if necessary -- you should now be able to import disassemblies.

-#Using other disassemblers than IDA
+## Using other disassemblers than IDA

 Right now, we only have the IDA export plugin - but we are hoping very much that someone will help us build export functionality for other disassemblers in the near future.

-# Building BinNavi with Gradle
+## Building BinNavi with Gradle

 *Please note that at current the Maven build is the authorative build system for BinNavi.
 Gradle is purely experimental and is likely to change.*